ekcomputer/water-mask/README.md

 twice length(unique(L))

 # growUntil.m

+complete_region=growUntil(g, spIncl, ~, sp_mean, ~, sp_std, sp_rcount, ~)

+V1 uses dynamic programming
+dilates a superpixel 'image' (graph), g, for the region containing labled sps 'SP_incl' (vector), using graph g (of initial water SPs) until condition is met lim are limits of growing as multiple of the standard deviation of the region (sp_std), as given by the global var f.bounds (ex: .9, 1.1). note spIncl gives indexes to sp_mean;
+add variance, entropy, or texture image calls SP_dil() and fastSetdiff() sp_rcount is vector giving sizes of every SP, in pixels.
+Function returns a new graph containg SP indexes for the new, dilated regoion.

 # imfillNaN.m

+Function to fill in NaN values surrounded by foreground in classified, binary image mask is binary mask with 1= no value (NaN value)

 # mergeRegions_simple.m

+Function to aggregate SPs (superpixels) bnased on an a priori mask, in order to reduce the total number of SPs, and thus the size of the dataset. merges regions in L_all (label matrix) based on regions in bw (binary image).
+Returns simplified SP image (outputImage), vector SP_out, SP_rcount (which is vector of number of combined SPs), and updated label matrix (L_all_out) varargin can be 'mean' (default), 'std' or 'count' calls fillLabelGaps

 # optomizeConn.m

+[bw, loc]= optomizeConn(gray, ~, NoValues, bias)
+Binaroization function baased on O'Gorman's (1994) connectivity-preserving algoprithm for document image scanning. bias moves thresh in the direction of bias (negative values move thresh down)
+Revised to measure  connectivity with greycomatrix no. of water regions connected
+Gray is grayscale image and should be superpixilated and uint8.
+NoValues is image mask, where 1 corresponds to no data.
+Function decreases binary threshold until connectivity is maximized output binary classified image

 # regionFill.m

+Region growing and shrinking algorithm. shrinking is done using global thresh region shrinking/growing on superpixels sp_text is entropy image of p[rocessing tile, uased for image erosion. cir_index is input image/processing tile, giving gray levels on which to base growing/shrinking.
+L_all is label matrix of SPs, bw is optimal connectivity mask outputImage=ndwi or other index (uint8) returns regiond, a list of SP corr to classified water, and Lnew, a label matrix of conglomerates of SP corr to water

+function calls: edgs2adjList, SP_dil, MergeRegionsSimple,
+AdjacentRegionsGraph, SP_plot_raster, and growUntil.

 # sizeFilter.m

+bw_out=sizeFilter(bw, minSize)
+removes regions in binary image below minSize (inclusive) uses 8-connectivity output is also binary

 # waterindex.m

+[cir_index]=waterindex(cir, waterIndex, ~)
+Function to return various banmd ratios and indexes from an input image.
+For this paper, the Normalized Diffewrence Water Ind3ex (NDWI) and infrared (IR, band 1) was used. cir is 3-band int image cir_index is single precision bw is binary threshold with certain sensitivity

 ```
   In development
 ```